arkaitzgarro/RedsysBundle/README.md

     # Configuration for payment success redirection
     #
     # Route defines which route will redirect if payment successes
-    # If order_append is true, Bundle will append card identifier into route
+    # If order_append is true, Bundle will append order identifier into route
     #    taking order_append_field value as parameter name and
     #    PaymentOrderWrapper->getOrderId() value
     payment_success: